NVentimiglia/TDAmeritrade.DotNetCore/README.md

 });
 var data = await client.GetPrincipals(TDPrincipalsFields.preferences, TDPrincipalsFields.streamerConnectionInfo, TDPrincipalsFields.streamerSubscriptionKeys);
 ```
-### Initialization
+### Console/UnitTest Initialization

 Setup is multi-step process.
 To use this SDK, you must run the console app and set up your security file.

-1) Update UserSecrets with a entropy key.
-This ensure the saved security token is secure.
-[UserSecrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows)
-3) Run the console app, this will prompt you for a consumer key.
-This is located under [MyApps](https://developer.tdameritrade.com/user/me/apps)
+1) Run the console app, this will prompt you for a consumer key.
+2) Consumer key is located under [MyApps](https://developer.tdameritrade.com/user/me/apps)
-4) Sign in using the opened web browser.
-Copy the code (?code={code}) from the returned website upon completion.
+3) Sign in using the opened web browser.
+4) Copy the code (?code={code}) from the returned website upon completion.
 5) Input the code into the console app.
 6) This will write a security file (TDAmeritradeKey).
 Place it in the runtime root when needed.
+7) Copy this key to the test bin/debug folder next to the exe and dll

+### AspNetCore Initialization

+I have included a AspNetCore example with Dataprotection implemented using a web page.

+1) Run the web application
+2) Start authentication by submitting your consumer key.
+3) Sign in using the opened web browser.
+4) Copy the code (?code={code}) from the returned website upon completion.
+5) Input the code into the 'PostAccessToken' field
+7) This will write a security file (TDAmeritradeKey).
+8) Enjoy

 ### Credits